pezra/hal-interpretation/README.md

 #### Update

-To update and existing record
+To update an existing record

 ```ruby